Things for people in Canada to know about the coronavirus

 Several medical experts say early research indicates the new coronavirus is less deadly or contagious than other airborne illnesses.

-Dr. Theresa Tam, Canada’s chief public health officer, has repeatedly stressed that the new coronavirus is unlikely to be transmitted through casual contact and will most likely only be contracted by people with close, prolonged contact with an infected patient.
+Canada’s chief public health officer has repeatedly stressed it is unlikely to be transmitted through casual contact and will most likely only be contracted by people with close, prolonged contact with an infected person.

-In Ontario, the two cases identified so far involve a married couple from Toronto.
-Officials in B.C., say the prospective coronavirus patient in that province does not appear to have transmitted the virus to his family members, who are under close observation.

 WHAT ARE COMMON SYMPTOMS?